catseye/tideay/README.markdown

     with their output `tee`d to a file, and it's this file that's inserted when it's done.
 This would also let you run commands which require a password to be entered.
+*   Key combination to select URL under cursor (double/triple-clicking doesn't cut it) and (further key combination to?) open it using the default browser.
+*   Should destructive rewriting be the inverse map of productive?
+If `''` is a special case in the map then this could work, because `''` rewrites to four spaces.

 ### low priority ###

 *   Indicate the 80-column mark in the editing pane.